IIIF/api/source/presentation/4.0/index.md

 Transforms are added to a SpecificResource using the [`transform`][prezi-40-model-transform] property, and there may be more than one applied when adding a model to a Scene.
 Different orders of the same set of transforms can have different results, so attention must be paid when creating the array and when processing it.

-## Use Case 5: Simple 3D Model
+## Use Case 6: 3D content

-This example is a Manifest with a single Scene, with a single model of a space suit painted at the Scene's origin.
+This example is a Manifest with a single Scene, with a single 3D model of a space suit painted at the Scene's origin.

 > PNG of Scene